mespe/mespe.github.io/content/post/xmas_revisited.md

 family's Xmas gift exchange.
 You can see her post on a collection of functions for this [here](https://myfanwy.github.io/Blog/2019/12/17/Christmas-Gifting-With-R.html).
-The basic goal here is to have a function that randomizes the names with restriction, to simulate the process of pulling names out of a hat where you draw again if you draw yourself or your partner.
+The basic goal here is to have a function that randomizes the names in the hat, but with the restriction that close family members (spouses) cannot draw eachother.
+We want to simulate the process of pulling names out of a hat where you cannot draw yourself or your partner.

-I literally wrote this two years ago, and very quickly, so I did not expect it to be great.
-Looking at it now, after time and experience, I can see many areas to improve it.
-And I would hate to have a sloppily written function be the last for from me.
+I literally wrote this two years ago, and very quickly.
+I did not expect it to be great.
+Looking at it now, after some time and experience, I can see many areas to improve it.
+And I would hate to have a sloppily written function be the last word from me.

 # The original function